 Cruise Ship Crime Allegation Statistics

 Royal Caribbean International is committed to preventing illegal activity and treats all allegations seriously.
-We report allegations of crimes to law enforcement, regardless of the validity of the claim.
-United States law requires that statistics for cruise ship crime allegations be posted on the internet for public viewing.
-This public reporting requirement is unique to the cruise industry, as there is no similar requirement for any other industry, including hotels and airlines.
+We report all allegations of crimes to law enforcement, regardless of the validity of the claim.
+The Cruise Vessel Security and Safety act of 2010 (CVSSA) requires that statistics for cruise ship crime allegations be posted on the Internet by the US Government for public viewing.
+This public reporting requirement is unique to the cruise industry, as there is no similar requirement for any other commercial industry, including hotels and airlines.
 You may review these government statistics at http://www.uscg.mil/hq/cg2/cgis/CruiseLine.asp.
-The statistics on this website represent allegations of crime, and will include an allegation even if the investigation by law enforcement found it to be untrue.
+In addition to the government statistics, Royal Caribbean International is committed to voluntarily disclose allegations of crimes for all ships worldwide.
+You may review these statistics on our Crime Allegation Statistics document.
+These statistics represent allegations of crime, and will include an allegation even if the investigation by law enforcement found it to be untrue.

 Cruise lines which operate in United States waters are required by U.S. law to make a Security Guide and certain law enforcement points of contact available to guests.
 This Security Guide can be found here.

-The 2011 Stewardship Report offers a look at the practices and performance of our Safety, Security, Environment, Medical/Public Health and Human Resources areas.
+The 2012 Stewardship Report offers a look at the practices and performance of our Safety, Security, Environment, Medical/Public Health and Human Resources areas.
 During each voyage, we remain dedicated to safeguarding our guests and crew, as well as the destinations and marine environments where we operate.
-We invite you to read more about our efforts in our 2011 Stewardship Report
+We invite you to read more about our efforts in our 2012 Stewardship Report.
+For 2012, in line with our philosophy of continuous improvement, we have also created a supplementary Content Index of all the sustainability information available in our multiple public disclosure documents, using the structure of the Global Reporting Initiative’s G3.1 guidelines.

 Guest Conduct Policy